 - Fewer than half of the states have laws allowing them to intervene in municipal finances.

-- Practices vary among the 19 states that have intervention programs.
+- Intervention practices vary among the 20 states that have such programs.

 - In most cases, states react to local government financial crises instead of trying to prevent them.